 Glue And Nail Dollhouse Kits (3/8th" Plywood)

-These kits are also referred to as cabinet-grade, QuickBuild or MDF dollhouse kits.
+These kits are also referred to as cabinet-grade, QuickBuild or Medium Density Fiberboard (MDF) dollhouse kits.
 The best known manufacturer of 3/8th" plywood and MDF dollhouses is Real Good Toys Dollhouses.
 These kits are easily modified with pre-assembled components and have large interior spaces for many miniatures.

-These kits come in MDF, 3/8th" cabinet-grade plywood, or a combination of both.
-Some of these kits have hinged panels for front access, instead of an open back or a combination of both.
+These kits come in either MDF, 3/8th" cabinet-grade plywood, or a combination of both.
+Some of these kits have hinged panels for front access, instead of an open back, or a combination of both.
 These kits already come with pre-cut parts, so no punching out is required.

-Because of their thicker wood, the construction requires glue and nails.
+Because of their thicker wood, this construction requires glue and nails.
 A lot of the components come pre-assembled to avoid handling of small pieces.
 That’s why these dollhouses are so much easier to build.
 The wood in these kits requires minimal filling and sanding.
-The wood is smooth enough to apply wallpaper and paint onto it without much preparation.
+The wood is smooth enough to apply wallpaper and paint right onto it, without much preparation.